You want fast, delicious soul food greens on a weeknight, then go for the instant pot and make these pressure cooker collard greens.

 Add the bourbon, cider vinegar, maple syrup, and the remaining spices including the black garlic salt if using.
 Mix well.

-Add the collard greens then top with the smoked turkey.
+Add cleaned collard greens then top with the smoked turkey.
 You’ll likely need to press the greens down a bit to make room which is ok.
 Everything will reduce during cooking.
-Close the lid and pressure cook for 25 minutes then allow the collards to release naturally.
+Close the lid and high pressure cook for 25 minutes then use natural pressure release.

 Cooking Considerations and Tips